 The car is large, seats 5 easily, the previous 7 seat option has now been dropped, has good storage and unless you need the space of the Model X satisfies most owners needs.
 It has a couple of potential downsides like the inability to tow, but these only matter to a small number of potential owners.

 This is the beast.
-The MX is the largest, and while more recent than the MS much of the underpinnings are identical.
+The Model X is the largest, and while more recent than the Model S much of the underpinnings are identical.

 5, 6 or 7 seat configuration, folder seats, high driving position.
 It's the least efficient of the 4 cars as you would expect from the size which makes the smallest battery size a stretch for some, especially in winter.